Blood and Steel

 “A-and what do you know about it?”
 One voice rose, mixed with scorn and exhaustion.
 Hildegard frowned.
 Hanne had told her to nip out the first sign of insubordination quickly.
 Hildegard spotted the man from his voice and the awkward concerned glances of the other.
 He was easily twice her age and bent over in exhaustion.
 Hildegard grabbed his collar and pulled him up, forcing him to look her in the eye.

 Not all of it was true, strictly speaking.
 She knew how many Cacodemons she had killed (forty-seven on her own).
-She had never faced a dragon in single combat (though she had always really wanted to, the thought appealed to something deep within her).
+She had never faced a dragon in single combat (though she had always really wanted to).
 And the seven-hundred year old vampire was not technically dead (Well technically she was, she was a vampire after all, but not ‘really’ dead).

-Hildegard had really been sixteen, but she could remember that crisp autumn night like it had been yesterday.
+Hildegard had really been sixteen, and she could remember that crisp autumn night like it had been yesterday.

 The man was sufficiently cowed to fall back into line.
 Hildegard gave them all five minutes to drink a little water and recover themselves before she called them all to start running again.
 Endurance was key, possibly more so than pure physical strength, and she needed to push hard to prove herself.
 As she took up the rear again, she began to think back on that fateful day when she had faced her family’s eternal enemy.